19hours/sg-statutes/Acts/Stamp Duties Act.md

 if —

-3% of the total amount of consideration or value (whichever is applicable) of the residential properties that are conveyed, assigned or transferred, after deducting the amount of consideration or value (whichever is applicable) for any one of those residential properties, as elected by the person paying the duty
+3% of the total amount of consideration of the residential properties that are conveyed, assigned or transferred, after deducting the amount of consideration for any one of those residential properties, as elected by the person paying the duty

 (A)